-We understand that it may be necessary to send your student to school with a cell phone, however, it is to be turned off (not silent) and not visible upon entering school grounds.
-Students who violate this policy will be disciplined per the Student Code of Conduct as a Level 1 offense.
+We understand that it may be necessary to send your student to school with a cell phone; however, it is to be turned off (not silent) and not visible upon entering school grounds.
+Students are to turn in cell phones to their Advisory teacher upon arrival to class.
+Students who violate this policy will be disciplined per the Student Code of Conduct.

-Use of cell phones, smart watches, or any other communication devices during the school day is prohibited.
-Students who violate this policy will be disciplined per the Student Code of Conduct as a Level 2 Offense.
+Use of cell phones, smart watches, or other communication devices during the school day is prohibited.
+Students who violate this policy will be disciplined per the Student Code of Conduct.
 Consequences may include:

-- Assignment of detention - Confiscation of phone to be returned only to a parent/guardian after school (4:15pm- 4:30pm) - The parent will have to pay \$15.00 to retrieve the phone every time the phone is confiscated.
+- Assignment of lunch or after-school detention - Confiscation of the phone to be returned only to a parent/guardian after school (4:15 pm- 4:30 pm)

-Cell phones will be collected during state testing to follow TEA guidelines and expectations.
+Cell phones will also be collected during state testing to follow TEA guidelines and expectations.